Latin American Art

-Her current book project, Forming Abstraction: Art and Institutions in Postwar Brazil, is in press with the University of California Press and will appear in the Studies on Latin American Art series in Fall 2021.
-The book studies how the practice and theory of abstract art developed in Brazil in the 1940s and 1950s in close relation to new modern art institutions.
+Her forthcoming book, Forming Abstraction: Art and Institutions in Postwar Brazil, is in press with the University of California Press and will appear in the Studies on Latin American Art series in January 2022.
+The book highlights the importance of exhibitionary and pedagogical institutions in the development of abstract art in Brazil in the 1940s and 1950s and illuminates the complex, strategic processes of citation and adaption of local and international forms.
+It ultimately demonstrates that Brazilian art institutions and abstract artistic groups—and their exhibitions of abstract art in particular—served as crucial loci for the articulation of societal identities in a newly democratic nation at the onset of the Cold War.
 Her research has been supported by the Fulbright U.S. Scholar Program, the National Endowment for the Humanities, UT Austin, and Temple University, where she was an assistant professor of art history from 2012 to 2016.